Is Esports a Sport?

 • Does the government recognize Esports as a sport?

-Not every government recognizes Esports as a sport.
+Not every government recognizes it as a sport.
 So far, the countries that recognize it include Pakistan, Russia, Italy, and the USA, with many others joining soon.

 • Still have questions?